trentlarson/relay-server/README.txt

 The request & response terminators can be CR or LF or CR-LF.

 The protocol is always one request from the client which results in one response from the server.

-Corollary: if a server isn't finished with a request yet, subsequent requests by same client will queue (so other clients may get served first).
+So if a server isn't finished with a request yet, subsequent requests by same client will queue (so other clients may get served first).

-... and Design Choices

-Connecting to a new server port for each client to talk with their server.

 ________________________________________________________________________________